Bank Runs With and Without Bank Failure

-The dependent variable is the number of runs, suspensions, and failures at the state-month level. $\text{Major banking crisis}_t$ is a dummy that takes a value of one in years of major banking crises, and $\text{Major panic month}_t $ is a dummy that is one in months of major banking panics, with the timing of both crises and panics is defined as in \cite{Baron2021}. $\text{Regional banking panic}_{st}$ is a dummy that takes the value one if a state is subject to a banking panic according to \citet{Jalil2015} in a given month.
-We compute \citet{Driscoll1998} standard errors with a bandwidth of three years.
+The dependent variable is the number of runs, suspensions, or failures at the state-month level. $\text{Major banking crisis}_t$ is a dummy that takes a value of one in years of major banking crises, and $\text{Major panic month}_t $ is a dummy that is one in months of major banking panics. $\text{Regional banking panic}_{st}$ is a dummy that takes the value one if a state is subject to a banking panic in a given month.
+We compute robust standard errors clustered by state.

 Our database of bank distress events correlates strongly with existing narrative chronologies of banking crises in U.S.\ history.
-On average, there are 0.4 bank run events per state per month.
-During years with a banking crisis, the number of runs in a state-month increases by 0.49 on average.
+On average, there are 0.1 bank run events per state-month.
+During years with a banking crisis, the number of runs in a state-month triples, increasing by 0.2 on average.

-Moreover, bank run spikes also line up remarkably well with the month of banking panics from narrative accounts.
-During panic months, the number of events increases by another 2.1.
+Moreover, bank run spikes also line up with the month of banking panics from narrative accounts.
+During panic months, the number of runs increases by another 0.9.
 This result is also confirmed by \Cref{fig:monthly_ts} in the Appendix, which plots the rate of bank runs at the monthly frequency.
-In vertical lines, we plot the monthly start date of banking panics according to \citet{Baron2021}.
+With vertical lines, we plot the monthly start date of banking panics according to \citet{Baron2021}.
 During the National Banking Era, newspapers also pick up several additional borderline cases of banking panics, such as 1896.
-For the Great Depression, we capture the rise in runs in late 1930, the rise in runs from March to August 1931, the spike in runs after the U.K. leaves gold in September 1931, and another rise from the end of 1932 to the banking holiday in May 1933, consistent with the aggregate narrative of \cite{FriedmanSchwartz}.
+For the Great Depression, we capture the various waves of runs discussed in narrative accounts.
+In particular, we capture the rise in runs in late 1930, the rise in runs from March to August 1931, the spike in runs after the U.K. leaves gold in September 1931, and another rise from the end of 1932 to the banking holiday in March 1933, consistent with the aggregate narrative of \cite{FriedmanSchwartz}.
 We also capture a small spike in runs in early 1930 and during the Chicago panic in the summer of 1932 \citep{Calomiris1997}.
 Further, while bank runs were more likely before the banking holiday of 1933, failures and suspensions were mostly reported during or after the banking holiday, in line with \citet{Jaremski2023}.